idlehabitat/Term-Project-LIS-545/README.md

 # Term-Project-LIS-545
 A repository created for LIS 545: Data Curation I with Matthew Mayernik at the University of Washington.

+Contents of main:

 **[Figshare Data](Figshare-Data)** (folder)
  * [3104656](Figshare-Data/3104656) (folder)
     * [S1 Appendix.docx](Figshare-Data/3104656/S1%20Appendix.docx)